kubedb/docs/docs/guides/mongodb/clustering/replicaset.md

 ## Halt Database

-When [TerminationPolicy](/docs/guides/mongodb/concepts/mongodb.md#specterminationpolicy) is set to halt, and you delete the mongodb object, the KubeDB operator will delete the StatefulSet and its pods but leaves the PVCs, secrets and database backup (snapshots) intact.
-Learn details of all `TerminationPolicy` [here](/docs/guides/mongodb/concepts/mongodb.md#specterminationpolicy).
+When [DeletionPolicy](/docs/guides/mongodb/concepts/mongodb.md#specterminationpolicy) is set to halt, and you delete the mongodb object, the KubeDB operator will delete the StatefulSet and its pods but leaves the PVCs, secrets and database backup (snapshots) intact.
+Learn details of all `DeletionPolicy` [here](/docs/guides/mongodb/concepts/mongodb.md#specterminationpolicy).

 You can also keep the mongodb object and halt the database to resume it again later.
 If you halt the database, the kubedb will delete the statefulsets and services but will keep the mongodb object, pvcs, secrets and backup (snapshots).